Family of Nursultan Nazarbayev: Bolat Nazarbayev

-After Bolat Nazarbayev's death, 14 of his children voluntereed to share his will.
+After Bolat Nazarbayev's death, 14 of his children volunteered to share his will.

 Bolat Nazarbayev, who was shown as a person of charity in state media, owned assets and bazaars.
 Officially, the exact sources of his immense wealth are unknown, though most sources agree that he gained access to much of his wealth through his brother Nursultan.
 Many sources also confirm that Bolat, who's a plumber and mechanic by profession, enriched himself through corporate raid.

 Änipa Nazarbayeva

 Nursultan Nazarbayeva's sister Änipa Nazarbayeva was, at some point, married.
 Her daughter Elmira is married to Azamat Jylqybaev.

 Corruption

-The Nazarbayev dynasty has achieved immense wealth and infinite political influence during the Nazarbayev presidency.
-Nursultan Nazarbayev's daughters and siblings were featured on Forbes, and have appropariated culturally important sights and bazaars to themselves, sometimes through corporate raid.
+The Nazarbayev dynasty has achieved immense wealth and political influence during the Nazarbayev presidency.
+Nursultan Nazarbayev's daughters and siblings were featured on Forbes, and have appropriated culturally important sights and bazaars to themselves, sometimes through corporate raid.